 The Parade marks the beginning of the holiday season, and offers one of the first glimpses of Santa Claus.
 It doesn’t matter how far away you are from New York, gather together with your family on Thanksgiving morning to hear the music and see the amazing balloons.
 This year’s parade promises balloons for all the family, including Charlie Brown, The Grinch and his dog Max, Elf on the Shelf, Olaf from Frozen, and the Nutcracker.
 It’s the perfect backdrop to your Turkey Day breakfast!

 5. Watch Football

 Of course Thanksgiving Day wouldn’t be complete without indulging in another American pastime – watching football!

-The 2018 NFL schedule promises three great division-rivalry games: Bears vs. Lions, Redskins vs. Cowboys, and Falcons vs. Saints.
+The 2019 NFL schedule promises three great games: Bears vs Lions, Bills vs Cowboys, and Saints vs Falcons.

 Gather your family and friends, make some popcorn, and settle down to watch one of these games.
 Even if you aren’t really into football, chances are some of your family members are.
 Play some football games, place your bets on who is going to win, take it in turns to explain the rules, and just have fun.
 Watching football is the perfect, low-effort antidote to the inevitable food coma!

 Thanksgiving means the holidays are officially just around the corner, and if you’ve got everyone together, why not take the opportunity to snap some family photos for your Christmas card?